Interpreting Event-Studies from Recent Difference-in-Differences Methods: Practical takeaways and recommendations

 \section{Practical takeaways and recommendations}

-The first practical takeaway from these results is that the default event-studies from CS, dCDH, and BJS should not be interpreted in the same way as traditional dynamic TWFE event-study plots.
+The first practical takeaway from these results is that the default event-studies from the methods considered in Figure \ref{fig:comparison} should not be interpreted in the same way as traditional dynamic TWFE event-study plots for the purposes of evaluating parallel trends violations.
 Owing to the asymmetric construction of the pre-treatment and post-treatment coefficients, a kink or jump in the plot may arise even if there is no treatment effect and parallel trends is equally violated in all periods.
-One should therefore not apply the typical heuristics for visual inference---e.g. looking for a discontinuity or kink at the treatment date---that may be familiar from TWFE event-studies in the non-staggered case.
+One should therefore not apply the typical heuristics for visual inference---e.g. looking for a discontinuity or kink at the treatment date---that may be familiar from TWFE event-studies.
+Sensitivity analyses that compare the pre-treatment and post-treatment coefficients from these event-studies \citep[e.g.][]{manski_how_2017, rambachan_more_2023} may likewise yield misleading conclusions given the asymmetric construction of the pre- and post-treatment coefficients.

-A natural follow-up question is to what extent the event-study plots for these alternative methods can be modified to be more comparable to conventional event-study plots.
-For CS/dCDH, there is a straightforward solution, which is to use ``long-differences'' for the pre-treatment coefficients as well as the post-treatment coefficients (i.e. always use the period before treatment as the baseline).
-This can be implemented, for example, in the \texttt{did} R and Stata packages using the options \texttt{base\_period = ``universal''} and \texttt{long2}, respectively.\footnote{A blog post by \citet{callaway_universal_2021} provides further discussion of the differences between these two options.
+A natural follow-up question is: to what extent can the event-study plots for these alternative methods be modified to be more comparable to conventional event-study plots?
+I discuss CS and BJS in turn, followed by some discussion of additional considerations.

+\paragraph{CS.} For CS, there is a straightforward answer, which is to use ``long-differences'' for the pre-treatment coefficients as well as the post-treatment coefficients (i.e. always use the period before treatment as the baseline).
+This can be implemented, for example, in the \texttt{did} R and \texttt{csdid} Stata packages using the options \texttt{base\_period = ``universal''} and \texttt{long2}, respectively.\footnote{A blog post by \citet{callaway_universal_2021} provides further discussion of the differences between these two options.
 Similar to our ongoing example, he considers a DGP with a linear violation of parallel trends, although it only has one post-treatment period and thus does not exhibit the kink seen in our example.
-Nevertheless, he concludes that long-run violations of parallel trends are easier to visualize using the universal-base option, but argues that using short-differences may make it easier to detect violations of the no anticipation assumption.} Using the default options in the \texttt{did\_multiplegt} Stata package also yields comparisons using ``long differences'', in contrast to the results for the R package shown above.
-Using these settings, the event-study estimates are numerically equivalent to the dynamic TWFE specification in the non-staggered setting considered here.
+Nevertheless, he concludes that long-run violations of parallel trends are easier to visualize using the universal-base option, but argues that using short-differences may make it easier to detect violations of the no anticipation assumption.} Using these settings, the event-study estimates are numerically equivalent to the dynamic TWFE specification in the non-staggered setting considered here.